Tauranga traffic delays: Road closure in Poike to blame, council says

 Traffic delays across Tauranga yesterday afternoon have been blamed on motorists not being aware of a road closure in Poike.

-There was plenty of congestion throughout the city yesterday evening, with one Bay of Plenty Times reporter’s usual 15-minute drive home taking 1.5 hours with Fraser St gridlocked throughout Parkvale and Greerton.
+There was plenty of congestion throughout the city yesterday evening, with one Bay of Plenty Times reporter’s usual 15-minute drive home taking 90 minutes.
+Fraser St was gridlocked throughout Parkvale and Greerton.

 Tauranga City Council senior area roading engineer Richard Joyes says the congestion drivers experienced was due to Poike Rd being closed.

-Council last week warned delays should be expected for residents and commuters in the Poike and Ohauiti area between yesterday and Tuesday next week while Poike Rd was closed for essential work on the water truck main pipeline.
+The council warned last week that delays should be expected for residents and commuters in the Poike and Ohauiti area between yesterday and Tuesday next week while Poike Rd was closed for essential work on the water truck main pipeline.

-Poike Rd has been fully closed at select times with detours in place and work scheduled during the school holidays to reduce traffic disruption.
+Poike Rd has been fully closed at selected times with detours in place and work scheduled during the school holidays to reduce traffic disruption.

 “The highway end of the road is open from 6am to 9am for vehicles exiting left out of Hollister Lane and again from 4pm to 6pm for afternoon peak traffic wanting to access Hollister Lane,” Joyes told the Bay of Plenty Times in a statement.